ostafford/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 8-cwd_state
 - This is an extension from tasks 6 and 7.
 I realized that you can run a command and directly redirect its output into a file without needing an additional step to "print" or "write."
 Using redirection allows you to input the output results straight into a file.
+	- *eg.* `ls -la > file_name.txt` would essentially print out the results in the *file_name.txt* file directly./ *(remember that the single `>` will overwrite the content in the file if any and the `>>` will append (add) the output to the file.)*

+##9-Duplicate_last_line
+`find`
+- Is a search tool specifically for the command line.
+It searches through the directory hierarchy (the structure of folders and subfolders) based on the criteria you give it, like file names, types, or sizes.

+	-  **Command Structure** *(Command -> Location -> Criteria -> Action)*
+	- Example: `find /location -name '*.log' -delete`
+   		- Command: `find` (search)
+   		- Location: `/home/user`
+    		- Criteria: `-name '*.log'` (log files)
+    		- Action: `-delete` (deletes each found file)